What Is Keyword Research?

 Step 3: Analyse Volume, Difficulty, and Intent

 Not all keywords are worth pursuing.
-Filter and prioritise using three metrics:
+Filter and prioritise using three metrics: Our deeper search volume and keyword difficulty guide is useful if you want the fuller methodology behind these trade-offs.

 Search Volume